David Victor

 Three surfaces, on one product.

+The player surface is the visual center of this case study because it is where ordering has to stay inside the round.
 The consumer app handles GPS hole maps, shot tracking, scorecards, side games, and on-course ordering.
 The provider app is what cart and clubhouse staff use to receive and route orders.
 The admin dashboard is where the clubhouse manages the menu, runs reports, and connects the app to the POS.

 Outcome